Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

-As a consequence, it seems more realistic in our study to turn both the SIS and SIR deterministic controlled models previously described, into stochastic controlled models.
-Concerning the deterministic part, the dynamics written in the previous systems remain identical.
-The volatility is partly represented by a fixed and deterministic parameter $\sigma > 0$, and by a time--dependent process $\alpha$, representing the actions of the government in terms of testing policy.
-More precisely, in our model, an increase of the number of tests in the population, represented by a decrease of the parameter $\alpha$, leads to a decrease in the volatility of the processes $S$ and $I$.
-Hence, both the population and the government have a clearer view of the number of susceptible and infected, and thus on the epidemic.
-However, this strategy comes at an economic cost for the government.
-We then assume that, without any specific effort of the government, $\alpha$ is equal to $1$.
-We also fix a small parameter $\eps\in(0,1)$ to consider the subset $A:=[\eps,1]$.\footnote{The lower bound $\eps$ is here to insist on the fact that it is not possible, or prohibitively expensive, to cancel completely the uncertainty linked to the disease's dynamics, by taking $\alpha$ to be $0$.} The control $\alpha$ of the government is assumed to be $A$--valued, and we denote by $\Ac$ the corresponding set of processes.\footnote{We refer to \Cref{ss:weak_formulation} for the rigorous definition of the set $\Ac$.}
+\textbf{Testing policy.} In addition to the parameters described above---the constant rates $\lambda$, $\mu$, $\gamma$, $\rho$ and $\nu$, and the population's control $\beta$---this stochastic version includes two new parameters: a fixed and deterministic parameter $\sigma > 0$, homogeneous to the inverse of the square root of our time unit, and a dimensionless time-dependent process $\alpha$, representing the actions of the government in terms of testing policy.
+More precisely, we first assume that, without any specific effort of the government, $\alpha$ is equal to $1$.
+Then, the government can choose to increase, at some cost, the number of tests in the population, represented by a decrease of the parameter $\alpha$, thus reducing the volatility of the processes $S$ and $I$.
+Hence, both the population and the government have a clearer view of the proportion of susceptible and infected, and thus on the epidemic.
+In particular, this control $\alpha$ of the government is assumed to be $A$-valued, where $A:=[\eps,1]$ for a small parameter $\eps\in(0,1)$\footnote{The lower bound $\eps$ is here to insist on the fact that it is not possible, or prohibitively expensive, to cancel completely the uncertainty linked to the disease's dynamics, by taking $\alpha$ to be $0$.}, and we denote by $\Ac$ the corresponding set of processes.\footnote{We refer to \Cref{ss:weak_formulation} for the rigorous definition of the set $\Ac$.}